 Fig. 2.
 Distribution of the number of mutual lexical items between dialects in areas, separated by ethnical boundaries.

-This distribution has too complex mathematical expression.
-But if we agree to consider newly developed isolated dialects within areas AB, BC, CD, DE as individual language units, we can consider the distance between them to be equal to the distance between their area centres.
-Thus, connecting the centres of segments MT, UV, WX, YZ, we obtain the distribution of mutual lexical items (words, for simplicity) in dialects as the line abcd.
-And if we move the origin of the co-ordinate to the point Q, we’ll see that the shape of this line in its central part will be close to hyperbola; therefore it can be described with the function of inverse proportionality y=k/x.
-In this case, the correlation of the number of words of the second level in the dialects and the distance between the centres of habitats can be approximately described with the formula:
+This distribution has too complex a mathematical expression.
+But if we agree to consider newly developed isolated dialects within areas AB, BC, CD, and DE as individual language units, we can consider the distance between them to be equal to the distance between their area centers.
+Thus, connecting the centers of segments MT, UV, WX, YZ, we obtain the distribution of mutual lexical items (words, for simplicity) in dialects as the line abcd.
+And if we move the origin of the coordinate to the point Q, we’ll see that the shape of this line in its central part will be close to the hyperbola; therefore it can be described with the function of inverse proportionality y=k/x.
+In this case, the correlation between the number of words of the second level in the dialects and the distance between the centers of habitats can be approximately described with the formula: